Skip to content

 Bases: NamedTuple

-Infomation on how to connect to Meilisearch.
+Information on how to connect to Meilisearch.

 url: URL for the Meilisearch server. api_key: The API key for the server.